Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Introduction

 It is not unexpected that $\isotope[8]{Li}$ would be deformed.
 For instance, the ground state of the mirror nuclide $\isotope[8]{B}$ is suggested to have proton halo structure~\cite{minamisono1992:8b-quadrupole-beta-nmr,smedberg1999:8b-fragmentation-halo,jonson2004:light-dripline,korolev2018:8b-pscatt-halo} as a deformed $\isotope[7]{Be}$ core, with a loosely-bound proton in a spatially-extended molecular orbital~\cite{henninger2015:8b-fmd}.
 The ground-state spectroscopic quadrupole moment of $\isotope[8]{Li}$ is similar in magnitude to those of its deformed neighbors~\cite{stone2016:e2-moments}.

-Nonetheless, an enhanced $2^+\rightarrow 1^+$ transition cannot be easily understood, as an in-band rotational transition, like the transitions in neighboring nuclei.
+Nonetheless, an enhanced $2^+\rightarrow 1^+$ transition cannot be easily understood as an in-band rotational transition, like the transitions in neighboring nuclei.
 As least in a conventional axially-symmetric rotational picture~\cite{bohr1998:v1,rowe2010:collective-motion}, if the $2^+$ ground state is the band head of a $K=2$ band, there is no $1^+$ band member, and the transition to the $1^+$ excited state is at most an interband transition (between $K=2$ and $K=1$ band heads).

-Moreover the reported strength exceeds \textit{ab initio} Green's function Monte Carlo (GFMC) predictions~\cite{pastore2013:qmc-em-alt9} by nearly two orders of magnitude, despite a quadrupole moment prediction for the $2^+$ ground state, from the same calculations, which is in line with experiment.
+Moreover the reported strength exceeds \textit{ab initio} Green's function Monte Carlo (GFMC) predictions~\cite{pastore2013:qmc-em-alt9} by nearly two orders of magnitude, despite the same calculations predicting a result for the quadrupole moment of the $2^+$ ground state, which is in line with experiment~\cite{stone2016:e2-moments}.
+In this paper, we present \textit{ab initio} no-core shell model (NCSM) calculations of the type presented in Ref.~\cite{barrett2013:ncsm}, with various interactions, which are likewise inconsistent with the reported $E2$ enhancement.
+Although the absolute scale of $E2$ strengths is poorly convergent in NCSM calculations, robust and meaningful predictions may be obtained by calibration~\cite{calci2016:observable-correlations-chiral} to the experimentally-known electric quadrupole moment.